Augusta Health kicks off community health assessment survey

 FISHERSVILLE, Va.
 (WVIR) - If you get a call from Augusta PCR it is not a scam, it’s Augusta Health.

-The hospital is conducting its triennial community heath needs assessment; a survey that helps identify the biggest health needs in the community.
+The hospital is conducting its triennial community health needs assessment; a survey that helps identify the biggest health needs in the community.

 Once the data is collected, Augusta Health comes up with a game plan to address those needs that includes working with community partners and new programs.